MI-OSiRIS/aa_services/doc/osiris_access_assertions.md

     // at any level an "_opaque" property may occur.  it is to be base64url
     // decoded, and decrypted with the session key, and its properties are
     // to be merged into the resulting object structure in the place where
-    // it is found, for example
+    // it is found

-    "_opaque": {
+    // note: the first 24 bytes after decoding are the nonce.
-        "nonce":
+    // for example:

-    }
+    "_opaque": "zOkEBma9l/8xx8bkH2CE5LAXpq75tguJfVSRYH9tZ3I6vn9OJAnCLoh0ehF",

     // an array of access we're requesting.  order corresponds to the
     // 'resources' array below, here we request 'read' access to ceph